 Jeddah - Kingdom of Saudi Arabia, Middle East

-The Kingdom of Saudi Arabia’s General Authority of Civil Aviation launched a venture to expand and modernise Jeddah’s King Abdul Aziz International Airport (KAIA), one of the Kingdom’s most important airports, into a regional hub and a multimodal international turntable.
+The Kingdom of Saudi Arabia’s General Authority of Civil Aviation launched a venture to expand and modernise Jeddah’s King Abdulaziz International Airport (KAIA), one of the Kingdom’s most important airports, into a regional hub and a multimodal international turntable.
 The planned expansion of KAIA in Jeddah is designed to increase the annual handling capacity in the new passenger terminal to 30 million passengers, with an ultimate phase capacity of 80 million.
+Dar, in cooperation with Landrum & Brown, updated the master plan for KAIA in 2014.
+Under the terms of the new master plan, the first phase would accommodate 30 million passengers annually, the second phase 50 million passengers, all the way to 100 million passengers in its third phase by 2035.
 Since 2007, Dar has been providing program management for the multiple packages as well as design review and management and construction supervision and management services for this exceptional project.

 The project involves the construction of a new passenger terminal building and its related support facilities as well as the airside and landside infrastructure which constitute the initial Phase 1 of the KAIA development plan.